-Retail replenishment just got a little trickier with the announcement, by Walmart, that the retailer is instituting stricter supplier requirements for On Time In Full (OTIF) inbound deliveries to its distribution centers.
-And there will be a cost to non-compliance.
+Retail replenishment got a little trickier with the announcement, by Walmart, that the retailer is instituting stricter supplier requirements for On Time In Full (OTIF) inbound deliveries to its distribution centers.
+There is now a cost to non-compliance.
 Items that are late or missing during a one-month period will incur a fine of 3 percent of their value.

-Suppliers are understandably concerned with the new policy, which kicks in February 2018.
-But, rather than using this just more fodder to feed supplier angst over chargeback fines, suppliers can use this as an opportunity for differentiation.
+Suppliers are understandably concerned with retailer policies such as this.
+But, rather than using this as just more fodder to feed supplier angst over chargeback fines, suppliers can use this as an opportunity for differentiation.

 Walmart clearly sees a huge financial advantage to on time in full in terms of operating efficiency.
 Suppliers who step up to meet the new KPIs can gain favored supplier status and earn more market share.

 Walmart’s OTIF policy has been implemented to improve efficiency.
 With increasing competition from Amazon, “Walmart has to find efficiencies wherever it can,” says Laura Kennedy, an analyst at Kantar Retail in a recent Bloomberg article.
 “They’re trying to squeeze and squeeze and squeeze.”

 Here are the main elements of the policy in a nutshell:

 - Full-truckload (FTL) suppliers of fast-turning items – groceries, paper towels – must, according to Walmart “deliver what we ordered 100 percent in full, on the must-arrive-by date 75 percent of the time.”
 For FTL, this KPI will climb to 95 percent as of February 2018